-Here's the ultimate rundown of how Drake and Skepta became such close friends, coming together to 'Shutdown' Wireless Festival.
+Here's the ultimate rundown of how Drake and Skepta became such close friends, bringing together Grime and Hip Hop.

 The 'Make Your Love Go' singer spoke exclusively to CapitalXTRA.com.

 Following his huge success in the US, Jay Sean is back making waves in the UK with a huge new single called 'Make Your Love Go' featuring Sean Paul.